Film Review

 Diary of a Mad Housewife (1970)

-Although the film is centered around Tina and her bleak existence, it really sparkles with the two male characters.
+Although the film is centered around Tina and her bleak masochistic existence, the story really sparkles with the two male characters.
 Jonathan (Richard Benjamin) is an upwardly mobile lawyer who pathetically and pathologically strives for acceptance from New York’s elite.
 He’s psychologically abusive, hypercritical of Tina, and totally repulsive.
 The early scene in an elevator where he dictates what he needs packed for a business trip is a stunner.
 As an outlet - or respite - from her marriage (and her demonic daughters), Tina starts up a relationship with a writer, George Prager, who she meets at a party.
-George (played by Frank Langella), is a narcissistic intellectual and manipulator who seduces Tina into an affair.
-There is a subtle ambiguity to Langella’s character that is very interesting, but Tina soon realizes he’s no improvement over her husband.
+When the two try and set thier first rendevous, Tina implies she is very busy to which george responds "Your life really is full of crap isn't it?"
+George (played by Frank Langella), is a narcissistic intellectual and manipulator who Tina find very seductive.
+The affair at first looks like a rescue for Tina who is impressed by George.
+There is a subtle ambiguity to the writers character that is very interesting.
+His ego it gigantic but at the same time he seems vulnerable.
+Tina soon realizes he’s no improvement over her husband.
 Both male characters are played so far over the top they come across as uncomfortably comedic.
 Between them they contain almost every disagreeable male trait.
-So there is something for everyone to feel unconsiously uncomfortable.
+So there is something for everyone, and especially men, to feel unconsciously uncomfortable.

 Bouncing between these two males, Tina plods along, unable to rise above her situation.
 She’s educated and attractive, and yet she comes off weak and rarely battles for her rights.
-She does briefly, when she “loses it” during a family dinner, and when she gets under George’s skin, but then she backs down.
-The polarity between Tina and the male characters feels a little exaggerated, but it does work as a device to ramp up the satire, exposing what some women endured during the period...and still do.
+She does briefly stand up for herself, when she “loses it” in front of her children during an awkward family dinner.
+Then again when she gets under George’s skin, by emasculating him.
+But then she backs down.
+The polarity between Tina and the male characters feels a little exaggerated, but it does work as a device to ramp up the satire, exposing the elements of the toxic male dominated society that many women endured during the period...and still do today.

 By the end of the film there is no resolution.
 We are left with a confessional from Jonathan, a group therapy session with Tina, and much to ponder.